This lemon blueberry pound cake is a quick and easy recipe you can put together in 5 minutes with a few simple ingredients.

-Insert a wooden skewer or a toothpick in the core of it.
-If the skewer comes out dry, then the cake is ready.
-If it’s wet, cook a few more minutes and repeat the skewer test.
+Insert a wooden skewer or a toothpick into the core of it.
+If the skewer comes out clean, then the cake is ready.
+If it’s wet, cook for a few more minutes and repeat the skewer test.

 Lemon blueberry pound cake

 - Loaf pan 9 x 5 inches (23cm x 12cm).
 If you don't have this size, see the chapter "How to scale this recipe" above.

 - Electric hand mixer/beater/whisk or a hand whisk.

 - 1 medium lemon grated zest + ¼ cup lemon juice

 - 1 cup milk we use soy milk